-There are two types of simulations in Abaqus to simulate a process which are 1- Implicit 2-Explicit model.
-Implicit models are helpful to simulate a process close to a steady-state.
+There are two types of process simulations in Abaqus 1- Implicit 2-Explicit model.
+Implicit models help simulate a process close to a steady-state.
 On the other hand, Explicit models are good to simulate fast models with element deletion.
-The damage model is one of the explicit models.
-Damage models are common to simulate part failure and only possible with the explicit method.
+The damage model is an explicit model.
+Damage models are common in simulating part failure and are only possible with the explicit method.

 Explicit Vs Implicite models:

 Implicit models have large increment time and capable of modelling with larger step time.
 The advantage of using implicit models is creating models that require a longer time in the real process.
 This is because of the element formulations used in this technique.
 The most common examples of implicit models are rolling process, low deformation processes and satellite movements in space.
 However, there are problems which make impossible to use implicit models for some process.
 In models that require sudden change and large deformation, it is necessary to use small increment time.
 Since the required time to solve each increment is large, it is not affordable to create models with numerous increments.
 Consequently, implicit models are not good for models like simulating explosions and some types of forging.